- Animal Health and Food Safety Services – California Building Standards Commission

 - Custom Livestock Slaughter 15 Day Notice and Text

 - Notice to Discontinue Rulemaking Action

-– Egg Safety; Inspection of Records, Invoices, and Premises - The Department of Food and Agriculture, Meat, Poultry and Egg Safety Branch, Egg Safety and Quality Management Program, proposes changes to Title 3, of the California Code of Regulations relating to the inspection of records, invoices and premises for egg registrants.
-The 45-day public comment period for this proposal begins May 1, 2015 and ends at 5 PM June 15, 2015.
+– Egg Safety; Inspection of Records, Invoices, and Premises – The Department of Food and Agriculture, Meat, Poultry and Egg Safety Branch, Egg Safety and Quality Management Program, proposes changes to Title 3, of the California Code of Regulations relating to the inspection of records, invoices and premises for egg registrants.
+The 45-day public comment period for this proposal ended at 5 PM June 15, 2015.
 The Department received a request for a public hearing regarding this proposal.
 It is scheduled for August 17, 2015, at the Department of Food and Agriculture, 2800 Gateway Oaks Drive, Room 101, Sacramento, CA 95833, from 10 AM to 12 Noon [the end time is an estimate; the hearing may conclude earlier].
 Please see the hearing notice posted below for further information regarding the public hearing.

 - ESQM Inspections 45 Day Notice